-- a single IP address x.x.x.x - an IP address range of the form x.x.x.x-y.y.y.y - an IP sub-network mask of the form x.x.x.x/y user
+- a single IP address x.x.x.x

+- an IP address range of the form x.x.x.y.y.y.y

+- an IP sub-network mask of the form x.x.x/y

 The fqdn attribute matches to an FQDN pattern (case-insensitive).
 The attribute can include a comma-separated list of allowed FQDN patterns.